 Aren’t they ever going to have any fun?

 We think speech and debate IS fun.
 This is an academic, competitive camp for students who have competed or want to compete in Speech and Debate.
 Students will be busy doing something they love, but we won’t be spending hours and hours off task – even our games are designed to help students become better speakers, listeners, and thinkers.
+We also typically offer a “mandatory fun night” with activities for students, and we will find a way to celebrate the Independence Day holiday together this year.

 How are students supervised?